djprmf/cPanel-Disk-Cleaner/README.md

 The brain must be used before run the script "just for fun".

 This should be safe for standard cPanel instalations, in CentOS 5/6/7 and Cloudlinux.
-Also should be safe for ALL the cPanel versions.
+Also should be safe for ALL the cPanel versions - but see details below.

 ## How Run the script